The Thurston norm of graph manifolds: Preliminaries

 A useful feature of the plumbing graph $\Gamma'$ is that it can be used to build up a compact orientable $4$-manifold $X$ whose boundary is $M$.
 Essentially, vertices of $\Gamma'$ codify for disc-bundles, and edges of $\Gamma'$ tell how to glue $2$-handles to these bundles.

-Neumann then considers the following part of the cohomological long exact sequence of the couple $(X,M)$: By Lefschetz Duality and the Universal Coefficients Theorem, it can be rewritten as The base surfaces of the plumbing pieces $M_1',...,M_k'$ of $M$ give a basis of $H_2(X;\Z)$.
+Neumann then considers the following part of the cohomological long exact sequence of the couple $(X,M)$: By Lefschetz Duality and the Universal Coefficients Theorem, it can be rewritten as The base surfaces of the plumbing pieces $M_1',...,M_k'$ of $M$ give a basis of $H_2(X;\Z)\cong \Z^k$.
 In such basis, $\alpha$ sends the class of a properly embedded oriented surface $S\subset M$ to the tuple $(\ell_1',...,\ell_k')$, where $\ell_i'$ is the algebraic intersection of $S$ with the fiber of $M_i'$.
-The map $\beta$ is the intersection form, represented by a matrix $\mathcal S$ in the aforementioned basis.
+The map $\beta$ is the intersection form sending a surface $S\subset X$ to the algebraic intersection homomorphism $\langle [S],\cdot\rangle$, represented by a matrix $\mathcal S$ in the aforementioned basis.
 Now, we just need to establish the relation between the tuples $(\ell_1',...,\ell_k')$ and $(\ell_1,...,\ell_n)$, as well as the relation between $\mathcal S$ and the reducing plumbing matrix $A$ of $M$.

 Each piece $M_j$ of the JSJ decomposition of $M$ corresponds to a subgraph $\Gamma_j$ of $\Gamma'$, and the subgraphs obtained in this way all together cover $\Gamma'$, while pairwise intersecting just in a union of vertices.
 In every subgraph $\Gamma_j$, there is a preferred vertex, called the \emph{node} of the subgraph.
 The node is a vertex with positive genus or with degree $\ge 3$.
 Label the vertices of $\Gamma'$ so that the nodes are labelled $1,...,n$.
 The matrix $\mathcal S$ can be modified through a sequence of column and row moves to get the direct sum of $A$ with a diagonal $(k-n)\times(k-n)$ matrix.
 Each row (resp. column) move consists of adding to a row (resp. column) a rational multiple of one of the last $k-n$ rows (resp. columns).
 In particular, if $(\ell_1',...,\ell_k')\in\Z^k$ annihilates $\mathcal S$, then $(\ell_1',...,\ell_n')$ annihilates $A$.
 Viceversa, if $(\ell_1,...,\ell_n)\in\Z^n$ annihilates $A$, then there are $\ell_{n+1}',...,\ell_k'\in\Q$ such that $(\ell_1,...,\ell_n,\ell_{n+1}',...,\ell_k')$ annihilates $\mathcal S$.
-Since $\ell_{n+1}',...,\ell_k'$ can be nonintegral, we could need to multiply $(\ell_1,...,\ell_n,\ell_{n+1}',...,\ell_k')$ by a nonzero natural number to obtain a tuple of integers annihilating $\mathcal S$.
+Since $\ell_{n+1}',...,\ell_k'$ can be nonintegral, we could need to multiply $(\ell_1,...,\ell_n,\ell_{n+1}',...,\ell_k')$ by a nonzero natural number $n_0$ to obtain a tuple of integers annihilating $\mathcal S$.